-Family cyclers, start your engines.
 By the time your baby is nine months old, it’s generally considered safe for them to ride in a front mounted baby bike seat or rear-mounted bike trailer.
-(Your little one should able to support his or her head and neck comfortably by nine months; additionally, the American Academy of Pediatrics recommends parents wait one year to ride with a child in a rear bike seat).
+Your little one should able to support his or her head and neck comfortably by nine months; additionally, the American Academy of Pediatrics recommends parents wait one year to ride with a child in a rear bike seat.
 Of course, it’s just as important that whoever is doing the peddling feels confident with a baby on board.

-Read on for the best bike seats and baby bike trailers, then start planning your next family adventure on wheels.
-Once your baby becomes bikeable, a whole new world of fun awaits!
+Below are my personal recommendations for the best bike seats and baby bike trailers.
+Once your baby becomes bikeable, a whole new world of family vacation ideas awaits!

 You’ve likely spotted this baby bike seat around the neighborhood.
 The Topeak Baby Seat II has been a mainstay and family favorite for years thanks to its solid design, stability and comfort for kids up to 48.5 pounds.
 I can personally vouch for the comfort factor, as my toddlers rarely last more than 30 minutes in the saddle of this baby bike seat before settling in for a siesta.